Mautner Project

-The Mautner Project is a national organization in the United States dedicated to improve the health of lesbians and other women who partner with women (WPW).
-It was founded in 1990 and it is based in Washington, D.C.
-It provides direct services, engages in community outreach and health education campaigns, trains health care professionals to deliver culturally competent care, and raises awareness of lesbian and WPW health issues.
+The Mautner Project is a national organization in the United States focused on improving the health of lesbians and other women who partner with women (WPW).
+It was founded in 1990 and is based in Washington, D.C.
+The organization provides direct services, engages in community outreach and health education campaigns, trains health care professionals to deliver culturally competent care, and raises awareness of lesbian and WPW health issues.

-Statement and vision

-“Mautner Project is committed to improving the health of women who partner with women including lesbian, bisexual and transgender individuals through direct and support services, education, and advocacy.”

-Vision: "Mautner Project envisions a health care system that is respectful of and accessible to all without regard for their sexual orientation, gender identity, or gender expression.
-Our vision is a society in which all individuals are empowered with the knowledge to utilize these resources and to make appropriate choices for themselves."

 Programs and services

-The Client Services program coordinates resources for lesbians and WPW facing illness.
-Mautner Project assists clients with finding culturally competent health care, accessing care, and identifying support resources.
-Mautner Project also provides direct services to clients such as transportation to doctor appointments and facilitates support groups for WPW facing illness, the death of a loved one, or caregiving.
+The Mautner Project coordinates resources for lesbians and WPW facing illness.
+They can assist women with finding culturally competent health care, accessing care, and identifying support resources.
+Mautner Project also offers direct services for women, such as transportation to doctor appointments and support groups for WPW facing illness, the death of a loved one, or caregiving.

-The Removing the Barriers Program is a training program designed to educate and bring awareness to healthcare providers about the healthcare needs of WPW.
+The Removing the Barriers Program created by the Mautner Project is a training program designed to educate and bring awareness to healthcare providers about the healthcare needs of WPW.

-S.H.E.
-Circle is the first national health education program focused on African American WPW.
-The local S.H.E.
-Circles are information networks where African American lesbian and bisexual women learn about health issues, ask questions, share information, connect with resources, and provide support to each other.
+The Mautner Project also started the S.H.E.
+Circle, which is the first national health education program focused on African American WPW.
+Local S.H.E.
+Circles are information networks where African American lesbian and bisexual women can learn about health issues, ask questions, share information, connect with resources, and provide support to each other.

-Mautner Project also provides health information to consumers and raises awareness of lesbian and WPW health issues via its website, information requests, and participation in community events.
+The Mautner Project is able to provide health information to women and raises awareness of lesbian and WPW health issues via its website, information requests, and participation in community events.

 History

-Mautner Project was founded in 1990 following the death of Mary-Helen Mautner 1989 of breast cancer.
+The Mautner Project was founded in 1990 following the death of Mary-Helen Mautner in 1989 of breast cancer.
 Shortly before her death, Mautner asked her partner, Susan Hester, to start an organization that could help other lesbians facing the overwhelming challenges of life-threatening illnesses.

-Mautner Project has engaged in the following collaborations:
+The Mautner Project has engaged in the following collaborations: